HBRS-SDP/mas_execution_manager/README.md

 ```

 If the states in a scenario state machine inherit from `ScenarioStateBase`, it is necessary to launch the ROSPlan components and mongodb_store together with the state machine creator.
 The [`mdr_rosplan_interface`](https://github.com/b-it-bots/mas_domestic_robotics/tree/devel/mdr_planning/mdr_rosplan_interface) package includes a launcher for these components.
 If states inherit from `ScenarioStateBase`, but do not use any of the functionalities of ROSPlan or mongodb_store, simply including this launcher is sufficient (as shown [here](https://github.com/b-it-bots/mas_domestic_robotics/blob/devel/mdr_planning/mdr_scenarios/mdr_demos/mdr_demo_describe_people/ros/launch/describe_people.launch)); if these functionalities are used, some of the arguments in the launch file need to be set (as illustrated [here](https://github.com/b-it-bots/mas_domestic_robotics/blob/devel/mdr_planning/mdr_scenarios/mdr_demos/mdr_demo_simple_pick_and_place/ros/launch/pick_and_place.launch)).

+### Component State Machine
+The Component State Machine is the additional project that contains concept for implementation of the fault tolerant robot components.
+The code as well as more detailed explanation are contained in the directory [component_sm](component_sm).